 Looking for spacious digs onboard?
 We list our favourite suites at sea.

 "Cruising only gives you a superficial experience of a destination."

 It's a misconception among some self-appointed worldly travelers that cruises are a way to have fun in the sun, but not a good way to get an in-depth experience of a destination.

-These folks haven't heard of lines like Hurtigruten, Lindblad Expeditions, Quark Expeditions and Un-Cruise Adventures.
+These folks haven't heard of lines like Hurtigruten, Lindblad Expeditions, Quark Expeditions and Australis.
 This diverse group of cruise lines has one major thing in common -- they all are extremely focused on giving passengers an in-depth look at the destinations on the itinerary.

 For example, Hurtigruten's "Norwegian Coastal Voyages" sail daily up and down Norway's coasts, stopping at isolated towns and villages to drop off freight and mail and to let passengers have a look-see.
 Not only will you see more of Norway -- below and above the Arctic Circle -- than you probably ever imagined, but onboard you will dine on Norwegian specialties sourced from local producers (cloudberries, reindeer and the local catch-of-the-day fish dish via Norway's Coastal Kitchen, a "fjord-to-table" culinary program) and hobnob with a mix of Europeans, including Norwegians treating the ship as a ferry between destinations.
-You'll find only a handful of Americans onboard.
+The line also offers journeys to Iceland, Greenland and Antarctica.

 Learn more about expedition cruises.